Winston-503/me_not_me_detector/README.md

 Let's talk about folders.
 - The `article` folder contains the data for the tutorial.
-- The `datasets` folder contains datasets, each of them has two classes - *me* and *not_me*.
-To know more about the dataset see `data_augmentation.ipynb`.
+- The `models` folder contains trained models for their test and further use.
-- The `models` folder contains the trained models for their test and further use.
+- The `datasets` folder contains three folders - for a train set, test set and augmented train set (optional).
+Each of them contains two subfolders for two classes - *me* and *not_me*.
+In the general case, it contains N subfolders for N classes.

 Now let's talk about the code files - jupyter notebooks.
 - `data_augmentation.ipynb` file creates an augmented dataset from an initial one and provides some information about the dataset.